 When I set the password on the package and executed it, however, the following error occurred:

 Like any good Admin, I searched for the answer to this error message.
-Not finding any online help, I even cracked open a reference book for SSIS 2012.
-This also turned out to be a dead end because I was using SSIS 2015.
+Not finding any online help, I even cracked open a reference book for SQL Server Integration Services 2012.
+This also turned out to be a dead end because I was using SQL Server Integration Services 2015.

 While outside, trying to squeeze in my daily 10,000-step walk, I had a thought.
 Maybe you need to set the encryption level someplace else.
 Sure enough when I got back to the office I checked and it turns out that there are TWO places that you need to set the encryption level!
 First on the project itself and then on the package.